 - 1 tsp vanilla extract

-Melt butter in a sauce pan on medium heat.
+- Melt butter in a sauce pan on medium heat.

-Remove the pan from the heat.
+- Remove the pan from the heat.
 Add the salt and vanilla.
 Taste and add more of either if you want to pump up the flavor a bit more.

-Let the sauce cool to room temperature.
-Store in a sealed container in the refrigerator for up to 2 weeks.
+- Storage: Store in a sealed container in the refrigerator for up to 2 weeks.
 When chilled, the sauce is pretty solid so warm it back up in saucepan on medium heat for a few minutes if you need it to be pourable.